-Each academic year, Salem State University Counseling and Health Services offers a postdoctoral fellowship position and two to three part-time advanced practicum or internship positions as part of our graduate counseling training program.
+Each academic year, Salem State University counseling and health services offers advanced training opportunities in college mental health.
 Trainees devote half of their time to direct clinical service, and participate in individual and group supervision, as well as clinical seminar on a weekly basis.
 Our training program focuses on an integrative approach to college mental health and includes training on brief psychotherapy theory and process, multicultural counseling and current topics in college mental health.

-Salem State University Counseling and Health Services offers a paid advanced graduate-level counseling practicum/internship program during each academic year (September to May).
+Salem State University counseling and health services offers two to three paid advanced doctoral-level counseling practicum/internships during each academic year (late August to May).
 The internship involves 24 hour per week (800 hour) or 30 hour per week (1000 hour) placement at counseling and health services and carries a stipend depending on hours worked and funding availability.
-Intern applicants must have prior supervised clinical experience, and experience doing individual therapy with an adolescent or adult population.
+Intern applicants must have two years prior supervised clinical experience, and experience doing individual therapy with an adolescent or adult population.
 Please email the training director for the full posting for this year.
 Applications are typically due at the start of January.

-For more information you may contact the training director, Christine Williams, Ph.D., at firstname.lastname@example.org
+For the full postings or more information you may contact the training director, Christine Williams, PhD, at email@example.com